Denison smock: Windproof smock

 The 1942 Pattern Smock, Windproof, with matching over-trousers, in lighter-weight denim, had a similar appearance to the Denison but was designed to be worn as an outer windproof layer over Battledress.
 It was issued to infantry battalions from 1943.
 Both items were screen printed with colour-fast pigments in a bold Splinter pattern camouflage similar to that of the 'brushstroke' pattern applied to the Denison.
 The pattern has a base colour of pink with overlying brushstrokes of plum, pale green and dark brown.
 The Smock, Windproof and trousers were also issued to British troops in Korea during the winter of 1950.

 It is sometimes incorrectly referred to as the "SAS Windproof".
 It was not designed much for parachuting, and lacked a crotch flap, having a drawstring hem instead.
 The most distinctive point of difference between 'Windproofs' and the Denison smock are that the former are hooded.

 Windproof smocks and trousers were worn by French paratroopers in Indochina, and to a lesser extent in Algeria.
 The French referred to the pattern as "sausage skin".

-Variations of the 'Windproof' have been the basic Special Forces smock until the present, with several alternative colours seen over the years - white (or at least natural cotton) for LRDG's desert use; olive green; black; and, in now very rare later issues of the Smock, Windproof, 1963 Pattern, the DPM introduced in the late 1960s.
+Variations of the 'Windproof' have been the basic Special Forces smock until the present, with several alternative colours seen over the years – white (or at least natural cotton) for LRDG's desert use; olive green; black; and, in now very rare later issues of the Smock, Windproof, 1963 Pattern, the DPM introduced in the late 1960s.
 The current issue Smock, Windproof is in the latest variation of the DPM design.

 SOE Jumpsuit

 A camouflaged overall garment in a similar camouflage pattern along with a matching cloth helmet were issued to the SOE and allied agents parachuting into occupied Europe and were discarded shortly after descent.
+The "striptease suit" came with a side shovel pocket, pistol holster, knife pouch on cuff and parallel zips for instant removal of garment.
 SOE jumpsuits were also issued in white for winter/arctic environments.

-Post-war
+Post-war use

 The Denison smock (or Smock, camouflage on later garments) remained on inventories in Commonwealth and other militaries after the Second World War, and was popular with troops in Korea.
 It remained standard combat dress for the Royal Marines and the Parachute Regiment until the mid-1970s (see below), and changed little from the wartime issue.
-A full length brass zip had become standard with no cloth flap to cover it and the knitted cuffs deleted on the 2nd Pattern smock were reintroduced.
+A full-length brass zip had become standard with no cloth flap to cover it and the knitted cuffs deleted on the 2nd Pattern smock were reintroduced.
 The base colour of the camouflage pattern was now a lighter khaki shade.
 The "Newey" press studs changed from brass/copper to nickel-plated versions.